erithobra/homework-react-api/README.md

 - Use map inside of the Stock component to render each stock

 **Bonus**
-- Add the ability to save a stock, and when a user navigates to their profile page the saved stocks should appear (this will refresh each time you save in your ide since we haven't set up a server yet, but it will get you ready for when you do! (hint: this involves react-router-dom)
+- Add the ability to save a stock, and when a user navigates to their profile page the saved stocks should appear (this will refresh each time you save in your IDE since we haven't set up a server yet, but it will get you ready for when you do! (hint: this involves react-router-dom)
 - Build Search